 4. You Will Doubt Yourself… ALOT

 With each and every exam that comes, there’s a level of anxiety.
 Sometimes you do well and sometimes you don’t.
 There will be an exam that you totally fail.
 For some people, there can be so many underlying circumstances as to why that happens.
 Whether it’s the way you studied, personal issues or health issues, it can be really unsettling.
 From there, you begin to question whether or not you’re doing enough and whether or not you’re going to make it through.
 Imposter syndrome will creep up on you.
 You’ll question if you deserve to be here or if you’re smart enough to become a doctor.
 The answer is YES!
 Just know that you’re not in this alone.
 Everyone is not going to share their insecurities but that doesn’t mean it isn’t happening.
 Even Dr. Laura Lacquer, a highly popular dermatologist, Harvard grad and mega influencer experienced self-doubt in her second year of medical school which almost made her change career paths.
+The amount of sacrifices requires an immense sense of self and that is why I’ve been committed to transforming my mindset everyday.
+In the blog, 7 Ways I went from Negative Nancy to Positive Patty, I detail some of these methods.

 5. You will be in hella debt.